-- 45. The Consent Holder shall submit an Annual Report before the end of February each year which addresses the following: - a) The volume of material removed from the site in the preceding 12 months. - b) Complaints Records for the preceding 12 months. - c) Any amendments made to the Quarry Management Plan or Dust Management Plan.
+- 31. The consent holder shall submit an Annual Report which addresses the following: - a) The volume of material removed from the site in the preceding 12 months. - b) Complaints Records for the preceding 12 months. - c) Any amendments made to the Quarry Management Plan or Dust Management Plan.